basnijholt/lovelace-ios-themes/README.md

 ```

 ## Automations to easily switch
+**WARNING: if you want to switch themes using automations, you need to go to your profile and select "Backend-selected" for Theme!**

 It is recommended to use [these automations (`basnijholt/home-assistant-config/automations/frontend.yaml`)](https://github.com/basnijholt/home-assistant-config/blob/master/automations/frontend.yaml) in combination with these:
 ```yaml
 input_select: